DarkStarQuantumLab/Qauntum-trading-a-disturbance-in-the-force-of-supply-and-demand/README.md

 ## How to run

 1. In Google Collab through pip install qiskit (provided in the Notebook).
 The IBM Q account token may be required.
-2. Or upload the notebook to the IBM Quntum Lab (https://quantum-computing.ibm.com/).
+2. Or upload the notebook to the IBM Quantum Lab (https://quantum-computing.ibm.com/).
 No installations are required, simply import required frameworks.

 # License
 This work is licensed under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0) and is owned by [Dark Star Quanutm Lab Inc](https://www.darkstarquantumlab.com/)